This post may contain affiliate links. Please read our disclosure policy for more information.

 Since starting this blog, I haven’t written a post about saving money.
-But one of my blogger friends, Living Frugally Fun is excited to read more about this topic.
-Since we’re off to a new start for 2018, I know that saving (and spending) money tips will benefit a lot of readers like you!
+But one of my readers is excited to read more about this topic.
+Because we’re off to a new start for 2018, I know that saving (and spending) money tips will benefit a lot of people like you!

 By the way, my “spending money” tips are really to help save you money as well. 😉